jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 We're an Industrial Age species trying to live in the Internet Age.
 As a result our real-life problems are mounting, and thus our debt, inflation, insurance, and the cost of living have been increasing for so long we can't bring the cost of living rates<button @click="rdegg = !rdegg">*</button>down proactively and ease ourselves into the next chapter in the story of Life.

 Life has let 99% of all prior species die because they failed to harvest enough resources to procreate.
-Anyone who follows Industrial Age ideologies, cultures, and societies is writing themselves on that list because they won't adapt themselves to the requirements new technology needs to bring humanity prosperity.
+Anyone who follows Industrial Age ideologies, cultures, and societies is writing themselves on that list.

 You don't have to join them.

-That's why this book is for you.
-Now you know why you don't need to "pick a side" in the Left versus Right war.
-Using mixed-ideological politics, you can bypass their feud and learn how to create a better future for your kids, country, and planet.
+Techvolution was written to individuals, because individuals are evolution's unit of selection.
+That means evolution doesn't pick winning cultures, peoples, or ideologies, it picks individuals.
+Whoever climbs the ladder joins the winning team.

-You are well on your way to being Cinderella, ignoring the rules that interfere with your development by reaching for new tools and techniques as you roll your own dice, flying from opportunity to opportunity, finding your niche, and winning the game of evolution.
-You'll need the help of creative Progressives and hard-working Conservatives to do it, but you won't be distracted by their politics any more.
+You are well on your way.
+Like Cinderella, you can reach for new tools and techniques as you roll your own dice and find your niche in the game of evolution.
+You'll need the help of creative Progressives and hard-working Conservatives to do it, but you won't be distracted by their politics any more because of mixed-ideological politics.

 Keep reading, and you'll escape the attic and build the bridge to the Internet Age.
 Jeff Goldblum says it's inevitable; why would anyone not follow him?